 Have you ever considered the importance of read-alouds?
 Do you remember that special book you wanted your parents to read aloud to you over and over when you were growing up?
 Do your kiddos have a book they constantly want you to read to them?
 Is there a book you own that is absolutely worn, tattered, or maybe even falling apart?

-Books have an amazing transformative power, and it’s that power that we are drawn to as we listen to read-alouds.
-Somehow when the words are spoken out loud, the influence of the story grows exponentially!
+Books have an amazing transformative power especially when read aloud.
+Somehow when the words are spoken, the influence of the story grows exponentially!

 The Importance of Read-Alouds